If you are a helping professional—how do you choose a therapist for your own therapy?

 Questions About Training, Experience and Therapeutic Orientation

-What is their orientation beyond the techniques they use, such as EMDR or CBT?
+• What is their orientation beyond the techniques they use, such as EMDR or CBT?
 Do they have a broader therapeutic orientation?
-Different therapeutic orientations may also hold different views about frequency, duration, and what creates change in therapy.
-For example, some relational and depth-oriented approaches place considerable importance on regular weekly sessions and continuity of care.
+Different therapeutic orientations may also hold different views about frequency, duration, and what creates change in psychotherapy.
+For example, some relational and depth-oriented approaches place considerable importance on regular weekly sessions and continuity of care and how the past shows up in your present relationships.

-Ask if they have had their own therapy and ask them why it mattered to them beyond the sentence, ‘I have healed from trauma, so I can help you heal your trauma.’
+• Ask if they have had their own therapy and ask them why it mattered to them beyond the sentence, ‘I have healed from trauma, so I can help you heal your trauma.’
 You would want to see someone aware of what is their own emotional material and what is yours.
-Not all therapy provides that experience unless the therapist providing that therapy was specifically trained in this.
+Not all therapy provides that experience unless the therapist providing it has specifically trained in noticing what happens between client and therapist relationally and what it means.

 If these questions have made you more curious and you are interested in the research behind outcomes in therapy, you might also want to peruse the work of Jonathan Shedler and Daryl Chow.
 Both have many references to meta-analyses, peer-reviewed journal articles and opinion pieces about what makes psychotherapy efficacious for clients.